Oil Painting for Beginners - Everything You Need to Know to Get Started

 When it comes to oil painting for beginners, you can start with a basic color palette consisting of red, yellow, and blue (the primary colors), white, and black.

 I think it’s worthwhile to explore different hues and decide for yourself what colors you want to use.
-After all, having your own special blend of colors will make your work feel more cohesive and be more recognizable (i.e. "that must be a so-and-so painting!").
+After all, having your own special blend of colors will make your work feel more cohesive and be more recognizable (i.e. "That must be a so-and-so painting!").

 With that said, I’ve created a list of lightfast (Level I, which is the highest rating) and durable paints, which you can access and download as a PDF here.